-In an ideal world, the code should be sufficiently readible to be entirely understandable without comments.
-Unfortunately such an ideal is rarely attained.
+In an ideal world, the code should be sufficiently readable to be entirely understandable without comments.
+Unfortunately, this sort of ideal is seldom attained.
 Comments should be used to annotate code and add information that is not already a part of code or programming logic itself.

 Comments may include arguments and return values of functions (for easy reference), a summary as to why a particular design choice was made, or a note to alert future programmers that a particular chunk of code deserves additional attention.
-Comments should not, however generaly tell what the program is doing or how it does that.
-If such comments are required, it is a good indication that a block of code requires rewriting.
+Comments should not, however, merely indicate what the program is doing or how it does something.
+If such comments are required, that is a good indication that a block of code requires rewriting.